-Sometimes it can be unclear whether the driver or pedestrian are at fault which is why it is important to seek legal advice about your circumstances and prospect of success in bringing a claim.
+Sometimes it can be unclear whether the driver or pedestrian is at fault, so it is important to seek legal advice about your circumstances and the prospect of success in bringing a claim.

 Our experienced legal team have helped thousands of clients make compensation claims on a No Win No Fee basis*.

 Using our claim check tool below, you can determine whether you are eligible to claim, for free, either online or with the help of our team members.

 We’re here to make the claims process as simple and stress-free as possible.